-Berlin, 27 November 2015 – In the lead-up to the Conference of the Parties (COP) in Paris the Hertie School of Governance (Berlin), Tsinghua University (Peking) and the Prize School of Public Policy at the University of Southern California (Los Angeles) have established the Energy Policy Exchange Forum.
+Berlin, 27 November 2015 – In the lead-up to the Conference of the Parties (COP) in Paris the Hertie School (Berlin), Tsinghua University (Peking) and the Prize School of Public Policy at the University of Southern California (Los Angeles) have established the Energy Policy Exchange Forum.
 As part of this cooperation forward-looking approaches in these three key energy and climate policy regions will be investigated comparatively to catalyse a shared learning process.

 While Germany is pursuing new avenues in its energy transition, China and California are, due to widespread use of coal and ever-increasing automobile traffic, battling air pollution and other environmental issues.
 “In all three regions there are promising lighthouse projects that could be useful examples for the others and even beyond the scope of this cooperation,” explained researchers Franziska Holz and Jan Minx from the Hertie School.